-- 1. A building used exclusively as an open parking garage. - 2.
-A buildings where all floors above the fourth floor level are used exclusively as an open parking garage. - 3.
-A building such as a power plant, lookout tower, steeple, grain house, and other similar structures with non-continuous human occupancy
+- 1. Buildings used exclusively as an open parking garage. - 2.
+Buildings where all floors above the fourth floor level are used exclusively as an open parking garage.

+3. Buildings such as a power plant, lookout tower, steeple, grain house, and other similar structures with intermittent human occupancy.

-Automatic fire sprinklers and standpipes.
-Every mid-rise building shall be protected throughout by an automatic fire sprinkler system designed and installed in conformance with the latest edition of NFPA 13 and in accordance with the following:
+Sec.
+319.1.1 Automatic fire sprinkler systems and standpipes.
+Mid-rise buildings shall be protected throughout by an automatic fire sprinkler system designed and installed in conformance with the latest edition of NFPA 13 and in accordance with the following:

 - 1. A shut-off valve and a water flow alarm shall be provided for each floor.
 Each shut-off valve and water flow alarm shall be electronically supervised. - 2.
-Every mid-rise building shall be provided with a class I standpipe system that is interconnected with the fire sprinkler system.
-The system shall consist of 21⁄2-inch hose valves located in each stair enclosure, on every floor level.
-Two hose outlets shall be located on the roof, outside of each stair enclosure which penetrates the roof.
-The standpipe system shall be designed, installed and tested in accordance with NFPA 14. - 3.
-Fire department standpipe connections and valves serving the floor shall be within the vestibule and located in a manner so as not to obstruct egress when hose lines are connected and charged.
+Mid-rise buildings shall be provided with a class I standpipe system that is interconnected with the automatic fire sprinkler system.
+The system shall consist of 21⁄2-inch hose valves located in each stair enclosure on every floor.
+Two hose outlets shall be located on the roof outside of each stair enclosure which penetrates the roof.
+The standpipe system shall be designed, installed and tested in accordance with the latest edition of NFPA 14. - 3.
+Fire department standpipe connections and valves serving each floor shall be located in the vestibule and located in a manner so as not to obstruct egress when hose lines are connected and charged.

-Smoke detection.
+Sec.
+319.1.2 Smoke detection.
 Smoke detectors shall be provided in accordance with this section.
-Smoke detectors shall be connected to an automatic fire alarm system installed in accordance with the latest edition of NFPA 72.
-The actuation of any device required by this section shall operate the emergency voice alarm signaling system and shall place into operation all equipment necessary to prevent the circulation of smoke through air return and exhaust ductwork.
+Smoke detectors shall be connected to an automatic fire alarm system and shall be installed in accordance with the latest edition of NFPA 72.
+The actuation of any device required by this section shall operate the emergency voice alarm signal system and shall operate all equipment necessary to prevent the circulation of smoke through air return and exhaust ductwork.
 Smoke detectors shall be located as follows:

 - 1. In every mechanical equipment, electrical, transformer, telephone equipment, unmanned computer equipment, elevator machinery or similar room and in all elevator lobbies.
 Elevator lobby detectors shall be connected to an alarm verification zone or be listed as a releasing device. - 2.
 In the main return air and exhaust air plenum of each air conditioning system.
-Such device shall be located in a serviceable area downstream of the last duct inlet. - 3.
+The smoke detector shall be located in a serviceable area downstream of the last duct inlet. - 3.
 At each connection to a vertical duct or riser serving two or more stories from a return air duct or plenum of an air conditioning system.
-In Group R, Division 1 and 2 occupancies, an approved smoke detector is allowed to be used in each return air riser carrying not more than 5,000 cubic feet per minute and not serving more than 10 air inlet openings. - 4.
-For Group R, Division 1 and 2 occupancies, in all corridors serving as a means of egress for an occupant load of 10 or more.
+In Group R, Division 1 and 2 occupancies, an approved smoke detector is allowed to be